-The external auditors, DMCT, LLP audit the annual statements, in accordance with Canadian generally accepted auditing standards, and provide a report of their findings to the Audit Committee.
+The external auditors, Collins Barrow Toronto LLP (formerly DMCT, LLP) audit the annual statements, in accordance with Canadian generally accepted auditing standards, and provide a report of their findings to the Audit Committee.
 The external auditors have free and full access to the Audit Committee with respect to their findings concerning the fairness of financial reporting and the adequacy of internal controls.